SimplyTR

 Why Start a Business in Turkey in 2026?

-Thinking about how to start a business in Turkey?
-It's a smart move.
-The country sits right between Europe, Asia, and the Middle East.
-This gives you a huge advantage for shipping and logistics.
-With over 85 million people, the local market is massive.
-Most people are young and love new tech.
-This creates a great space for new products.
+Thinking about starting a business in Turkey?
+It is a very smart move.
+Turkey sits perfectly between Europe, Asia, and the Middle East.
+This location gives you a huge advantage for shipping, logistics, and reaching different markets.

 You need to pick the right legal setup first.
-Turkish law treats you just like a local owner.
-It's a fair system for everyone.
-Here are the most common choices for your new company:
+Turkish law is fair; it treats foreign investors just like local citizens.
+Here is a comparison of the most common choices for your new company:

 Step-by-Step Guide to Company Formation

 Setting up your firm involves a few specific steps.
-Follow this order to keep things moving fast and avoid mistakes.
+Follow this order to keep things moving fast and to avoid mistakes:

 Estimated Costs and Timeline for 2026